kidwellj/hacking_religion_textbook/README.md

 1. clone this repository using `git clone https://github.com/kidwellj/hacking_religion_textbook.git` ([install git](https://git-scm.com/downloads) if you haven't already)
 2. [install quarto](https://quarto.org/docs/get-started/)
+3. install the necessary pre-requisite R libraries, including `knitr` and `rmarkdown`.
+This can be done by running the following commands in an RStudio console:
+    ```{r}
+    install.packages("knitr")
+    install.packages("rmarkdown")
+    ```
-3. change to the `hacking_religion` subdirectory and run `quarto preview`
+4. change to the `hacking_religion` subdirectory and run `quarto preview` to get a temporary preview of the book as a website running on your local PC.
-4. alternatively you can render a copy of the book using `quarto render`
+5. alternatively you can render a copy of the book using `quarto render`.

 # Cookbook